Netherlands and Chile in scrap to avoid Brazil

 CHILE'S INJURY WORRIES

-That could encourage coach Louis van Gaal, who will join Van Persie at Manchester United next season, to opt for the more defensive 5-3-2 formation which he adopted at times in both the Spanish and Australian games.
+That could encourage coach Louis van Gala, who will join Van Perseid at Manchester United next season, to opt for the more defensive 5-3-2 formation which he adopted at times in both the Spanish and Australian games.

 But the neutrals will be hoping to see the more attacking 4-3-3 set-up that has produced breathtaking soccer at times reminiscent of the national side in its 1970s pomp.